bifrostinc/modal-snapshot-testing/pnpm-testing/README.md

   1. Creates a Modal sandbox with Docker-in-gvisor
   2. Starts Docker daemon
   3. Runs `pnpm install` in the Slidev repository
+  4. Records a complete manifest of `node_modules`
-  4. Attempts to create a filesystem snapshot
+  5. Takes a filesystem snapshot and resumes from it
+  6. Validates that all `node_modules` entries survive the resume (fails with diff preview when they do not)
-  5. Reports success/failure with timing metrics
+  7. Reports success/failure with timing metrics

 - `Dockerfile.pnpm` - Docker image that includes:
   - Node.js 22